sccn/EEGDash/README.md

 EEGDash queries return a **Pytorch Dataset** formatted to facilitate machine learning (ML) and deep learning (DL) applications.
 PyTorch Datasets are the best format for EEGDash queries because they provide an efficient, scalable, and flexible structure for machine learning (ML) and deep learning (DL) applications.
 They allow seamless integration with PyTorch’s DataLoader, enabling efficient batching, shuffling, and parallel data loading, which is essential for training deep learning models on large EEG datasets.
 The dataset format supports GPU acceleration, on-the-fly preprocessing, and dynamic data loading, reducing memory overhead and improving computational efficiency.
 Additionally, it is compatible with various neural network architectures, including CNNs, RNNs, and Transformers, making it ideal for tasks such as EEG-based classification, brain-computer interfaces, and medical diagnostics.

 ## Data preprocessing
 EEGDash datasets are processed using the popular [BrainDecode](https://braindecode.org/stable/index.html) library.
 In fact, EEGDash datasets are BrainDecode datasets, which are themselves PyTorch datasets.
 This means that any preprocessing possible on BrainDecode datasets is also possible on EEGDash datasets.
-Look for [BrainDecode](https://braindecode.org/stable/index.html) tutorials to learn how to best preprocess EEG data.
+Refer to [BrainDecode](https://braindecode.org/stable/index.html) tutorials for guidance on preprocessing EEG data.

 ### Install
 Use your preferred Python environment manager with Python > 3.9 to install the package.
 * Install _eegdash_ package (this is a temporary link that will be updated soon to allow direct `pip install eegdash`) -> `pip install -i https://test.pypi.org/simple/eegdash`
-* Check installation.
-Start a Python session and type `from eegdash import EEGDash`
+* To verify the installation, start a Python session and type: `from eegdash import EEGDash`

 ### Data access